gvwilson/buildtogether.tech/src/git-solo/index.md

 Instead, we will review the basics that we hope you have learned previously, then look at how to use Git and GitHub to collaborate in [%x git-team %].
-We will show the commands as if you were running them in the Unix shell, but we recommend that you use a [%i "Git!graphical interface" %]graphical interface[%/i%] like [GitKraken][gitkraken], [SourceTree][sourcetree], or the one that comes with your [%i "IDE" %]IDE[%/i%] ([%x tooling %]).
+We will show the commands as if you were running them in the Unix shell, but we recommend that you use a graphical interface[%i "Git!graphical interface" %] like [GitKraken][gitkraken], [SourceTree][sourcetree], or the one that comes with your IDE[%i "IDE" %] ([%x tooling %]).
 These are layered on top of the commands we are going to discuss, so they (should) all work the same way.

 ## A Review of the Basics

-When I am working on a solo project or in a small team, [%i "Git!basic commands" %]seven commands[%/i%] account for roughly 85% of my Git activity.
+When I am working on a solo project or in a small team, seven commands[%i "Git!basic commands" %] account for roughly 85% of my Git activity.
 Adding two more commands to set things up produces a toolkit that uses Git as a file backup system.

-The first step is to make sure that [%i "Git!configuring" %]Git knows who we[%/i%] are by telling it our name and email address:
+The first step is to make sure that Git knows who we[%i "Git!configuring" %] are by telling it our name and email address:

 [%inc git_config.sh %]